| Survey

 were examined on the uninhabited Islands of East Skeams, Middle

 Calf, Catalogues and Carrigreagh.
+Along

 the Cork Coastline eleven beaches were surveyed, extending